Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 The protein numbers are solid — 17g for the bacon version before 9am is a meaningful start to the day.
 Sodium is on the higher side, especially in the bacon version, which is worth knowing if you’re watching salt intake.

-On ingredients: these are a processed food and the label reflects that.
+These are a processed food and the label reflects that.
 The cottage cheese base contains maltodextrin, carrageenan, and a handful of stabilizers and gums.

 The “uncured” bacon uses celery juice for its naturally occurring nitrates — a common industry workaround that lets manufacturers avoid the “no added nitrates” claim while still using them.